 Transmitter — a module for connecting third-party detectors to Ajax security system.
 It transmits alarms and warns about the activation of the external detector tamper and it is equipped with own accelerometer, which protects it from dismounting.
 It runs on batteries and can supply power to the connected detector.

-The Transmitter is set up via a mobile application for iOS and Android-based smartphones.
+Transmitter is set up via a mobile application for iOS and Android based smartphones.

 The Ajax security system is self-sustaining, but the user can connect it to the central monitoring station of a security company.

-The Transmitter serves for connecting the external alarm sources to Ajax system: indoor and outdoor detectors tracking movements, opening, vibrations, breaks, fire, gas, leakage, etc. Compatible with detectors with NC/NO contacts.
+The Transmitter serves for connecting the external alarm sources to Ajax system: indoor and outdoor detectors tracking motion, opening, vibrations, breaks, fire, gas, leakage, etc. Compatible with detectors with NC/NO contacts.

 Before starting connection:

 - Following the hub instruction recommendations, install the Ajax application on your smartphone.
 Create an account, add the Hub to the application, and create at least one room.

 - Go to the Ajax application.

 - Switch on the hub and check the internet connection (via Ethernet cable and/or GSM network).